pytroll/fcidecomp/documentation/solution-design/source/support_to_usage_patterns.rst

 ~~~~~~~~~~~~~~~~~

 In order to provide a baseline support for CLI usage of the FCIDECOMP software, ``nccopy`` (software utility of the
 ``netcdf-c`` library) is chosen as reference standard CLI tool.
-To foster integration with ``nccopy``, we will:
+To foster integration with ``nccopy``, the FCIDECOMP
+software provides to:

-- have the FCIDECOMP software package install the filter's library to a specific path at installation
+- put the filter's library to a specific path at installation
 - have the ``HDF5_PLUGIN_PATH`` environment variable automatically set each time a conda environment where FCIDECOMP is installed get activated

-- document how to call ``nccopy`` to decompress files using the FCIDECOMP filter
+The FCIDECOMP software documentation also provides instructions on how to call ``nccopy`` to decompress files using the
+FCIDECOMP filter.

 Integration with Python
 ~~~~~~~~~~~~~~~~~~~~~~~

-HDF5 filters are typically used in Python programs by invoking the ``h5py`` library, which may in turn require additional packages to provide specific filters.
-An example of such additional packages is the ``hdf5plugin`` library, which makes the FCIDECOMP filter, among others, available to ``h5py``.

-To grant integration with Python we will develop a package specific for the FCIDECOMP filter, initially as a stripped-down version of :ref:`hdf5plugin <[HDF5PLUGIN]>`.
-We will also try to contact maintainers of the ``hdf5plugin`` package to evaluate synergies and reduce conflicts.
-In this direction, Initial proposal is to have a small package which only includes the FCIDECOMP plugin support from ``hdf5plugin``, and to propose the ``hdf5plugin`` maintainers to use it as a sub-module dependency in ``hdf5plugin`` in order not to break their interfaces and not to duplicate effort; in this case, this small python package would be maintained by B-Open (for the duration of the contract) on behalf of EUMETSAT.
+Integration with Python is provided by a small Python package developed ad hoc, which satisfies the required ``h5py`` interface to make the FCIDECOMP filter available for Python applications.
+Such package, based upon a stripped-down version of the :ref:`hdf5plugin <[HDF5PLUGIN]>` package, is essentially composed of an ``__init__.py`` defining the filter interface to ``h5py``.

+See the :ref:`Integration with hdf5plugin appendix <integration_with_hdf5plugin>` for details on the integration with the widely used :ref:`hdf5plugin <[HDF5PLUGIN]>` package and interation with its maintainers' community.

 Integration with EUMETSAT Data-Tailor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~